This is your morning Open Thread. Pour your favorite beverage and review the past and comment on the future.

 There were no warnings when the Guardsmen opened fire.
 60 rounds were fire into the crowd of demonstrators.
 After an investigation, all the charges were dropped against the National Guard in 1974.

-1256 – The mendicant Order of Saint Augustine is constituted at the Lecceto Monastery when Pope Alexander IV issues a papal bull Licet ecclesiae catholicae.
+1256 – The Augustinian monastic order is constituted at the Lecceto Monastery when Pope Alexander IV issues a papal bull Licet ecclesiae catholicae.

 1471 – Wars of the Roses: The Battle of Tewkesbury: Edward IV defeats a Lancastrian Army and kills Edward, Prince of Wales.

-1493 – Pope Alexander VI gives most of the New World to Spain via the papal bull Inter caetera.
+1493 – Pope Alexander VI divides the New World between Spain and Portugal along the Line of Demarcatiopn

 1626 – Dutch explorer Peter Minuit arrives in New Netherland (present day Manhattan Island) aboard the See Meeuw.